KillianFra/LetterboxD/README.md

 ### Prerequisites

-- Node.js (v14 or higher)
+- Docker and Docker Compose
-- PostgreSQL
+- Node.js (v14 or higher) - for local development only

 ### Setup